SMelidoni/SMelidoni/README.md

 # Hello, I'm a Software Engineer and Creator! 👋🏽💻

-I'm passionate about crafting innovative applications that solve real-world problems.
-Currently, I'm sharpening my skills in React and TypeScript.
+I'm passionate about crafting innovative applications and delving into new technological horizons.
+While I'm driven by building applications that address real-world challenges, I also dedicate time to exploring and researching emerging trends and methodologies.
+Currently, I'm improving my knowledge in React and TypeScript.

 ## 🔧 Currently Working On